ColinKennedy/USD-Cookbook/references/extents_hint_and_bounding_boxes/README.md

 1. You need a valid model kind hierarchy
     - To learn more about that, [Valid Model Hierarchies](../../concepts/valid_model_hierarchies)
-2. You need a composition arc
-3. You need an extentsHint authored on the Prim
+2. You need an extentsHint authored on the Prim

-All 3 points must be authored on the **same** Prim.
+These 2 points must be authored on the **same** Prim.

 More or less, that's what you'd want to do when authoring extentsHint data.